ElectricRCAircraftGuy/glances_wiki/Install-and-test-Glances-DEVELOP-version.md

 [Click on this link](https://github.com/nicolargo/glances/issues/new) and enter the following informations:

-* Glances and PsUtil version (can be retreived with the _~/glances-venv/bin/python -m glances -v_ command)
+* Glances and PsUtil version (can be retreived with the _~/glances-venv/bin/python -m glances -V_ command)
 * System configuration: Operating system name and version (output of _uname -a_ and _python -V_ on GNU/Linux)
 * Problem description (in English) and optionnaly error message displayed by Glances